caiocbv/ROSALIND-in-JAVA/README.md

-# This project has solutions from some problems find at Rosalind Plataform.
+# This project has solutions from some problems found in the Rosalind Plataform.

 # ROSALIND-in-JAVA